plone/training/configuring_customizing.rst

 #.
 Users and Groups
 #.
 Zope Management Interface (here be dragons)

-Below the links you will find information on your Plone-, Zope- and Python-Versions and an indicator as to whether you're running in production or development mode.
+Below the links you will find information on your Plone, Zope and Python Versions and an indicator as to whether you're running in production or development mode.

 .. _customizing-portlets-label: